sorukumar/blog/_posts/Draft-2024-04-12-Centrality-Measures.md

 The best way to solve it is using matrix operation, and iterate over from an assumed value of centrality for each node.

 The whole graph can be represendted as below matrix. it is called adjacency matrics.
 If you look closely, you will see that, it is nothing but a table, where there is row and column for each node.
-For n nodes, it is $n by n$ table. if two nodes are connected, we assign
+For n nodes, it is $n by n$ table. if two nodes are connected, we assign 1 to that cell, if they are not connected we assign 0 to the cell.

 |     | Sia | Ria | Xi  | Ivy | Eva |